ryancammer/azure_provisioning/README.md

 - [ ] Switch from using a secret for the service principal that logs into [Azure to a certificate](https://thecodeblogger.com/2020/06/20/service-principal-and-certificate-with-azure-key-vault/) [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/).
+- [ ] Get the latest stable version number of Powershell, and download that rather than a hard-coded version.